nuestraspruebas/HBmonitor/README.md

     systemctl status hbmon
     forward TCP ports 8080 and 9000 in firewall

+    If you use openbrige links, in config.py in OPB_FILTER enter NETWORK_ID to browse unnecessary entries in LASTHEARD.

-    Please remember the table lastherad displays only station transmissions that are longer than 2 seconds
+    Please remember the table lastherad displays only station transmissions that are longer than 2 seconds.

     If you don't want to have the lasherad list set in config.py :
       LASTHEARD_INC = False